schigh/circuit/README.md

     // Threshold is the maximum number of errors that
     // can occur within the window before the circuit
     // breaker opens.
-The default Threshold is 5 errors.
+By default, one error will open
-    // The minimum Threshold is 1 error.
+    // the circuit breaker.
     Threshold uint32

     // LockOut is the length of time that a circuit breaker
     // is forced open before attempting to throttle.
     // If no lockout is provided, the circuit breaker will
     // transition to a throttled state only after its error
     // count is at or below the threshold.
-When a circuit
+While a circuit
     // breaker is open, all requests are rejected and no
     // new errors are recorded.
     LockOut time.Duration